-A quarter-baked language experiment proposes an alt keyword to generalize compound assignment, enabling immutable deep-struct updates with terse syntax like alt l[1][1].age.=9.
+A quarter-baked language experiment proposes an alt keyword that generalizes += to any infix operator, enabling concise immutable deep updates on nested data structures.

 Key Takeaways

-alt x + 1 desugars to x = x + 1; the keyword generalizes +=-style reassignment to any infix operator.
+alt x + 1 desugars to x = x + 1; the novelty is extending this to new operators like ]= (list index copy-update) and .= (dataclass field copy-update).

 Hacker News Comment Review